-The 7 Best Vibrators To Try, If You’re Sorta Shy About Trying A Vibrator
+The Best Vibrators To Try, If You’re Sorta Shy About Trying A Vibrator

 And maybe after years of having decent, if unadventurous, sex, you’re hitting mid-life and thinking, “Maybe a vibrator?”
 If the thought of pulling out a giant wand from the bedside table is uncomfortable, consider starting small, says Robin Milhausen, associate professor of family relations and human sexuality at the University of Guelph.

-A lot of new vibrators fit in the palm of your hand and if you’re still feeling shy, try introducing it as a massaging tool for the neck and shoulders, before migrating under the sheets.
+A lot of new small vibrators fit in the palm of your hand and if you’re still feeling shy, try introducing it as a massaging tool for the neck and shoulders before migrating under the sheets.